alexamies/cnreader/README.md

 ...
 ```

-The file for bigram frequencies has entries like this:
+The file for bigram frequencies has entries like this (bigram_doc_freq.txt):

 ```
 Bigram    Frequency  Collection       File                            IDF     Doc len